-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and under the historical cost convention, as modified by the fair valuation of available-for-sale financial assets.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and under the historical cost convention, as modified by the fair valuation of financial assets at fair value through other comprehensive income.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires the directors to exercise their judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 4.